-Suggest to the families or table groups that they wrap the butcher paper around the poster board cylinder using glue to hold the paper to the cylinder.
+3. Suggest to the families or table groups that they wrap the butcher paper around the poster board cylinder using glue to hold the paper to the cylinder.

+4. Say to the group:

-[spoken text] The color white is an important symbol on the Easter candle.
+The color white is an important symbol on the Easter candle.
 All Easter candles are white.
 White is a symbol of victory.
 Kings in Biblical times often rode white horses after they were victorious in battle.
 What victory do you think we celebrate at Easter?

-(Gather some responses and summarize, using text provided if necessary.)
+Gather some responses and summarize, using the following text if necessary.

 We celebrate Christ’s resurrection victory over sin and death.
 Our white candle is a symbol of Christ’s resurrection.
 White symbolizes many other things.
 Can you think of other things related to Easter that white symbolizes?
 (There can be many responses such as joy, purity, glory, freedom, cleanliness, etc.)